File Structure

 We call this "by type" organization and it should be avoided like the devil.

-It becomes extremely annoying to find all the files related to one component.
+First of all, it violates the software principle that related things should always stay close to each other.
+It becomes very hard to find all the files related to a component.
 Nowadays fuzzy finders can help offset this problem, but it's nonetheless a problem that could have been avoided in the first place instead of requiring extra tooling.

 .